 Puppies begin to eat solid food at about four weeks, although it will be quite a gradual process in the beginning.
-Use milk replacement and soak puppy food in this.
+It is best to initially soak some puppy food in a milk replacer to make a slightly thick slurry.
 By five weeks, the puppy will probably not be feeding from mum anymore and will enjoy tucking into its puppy meals.

 When Should Puppies Leave Mum?

-Some breeders let their puppies go to a new home at eight weeks, but it is generally recommended that you wait until the little one reaches 12 or 14 weeks of age.
+Though puppies gradually wean off their mum’s milk when they are about 5 weeks old, it’s best to bring them to a new home at eight weeks.
 By this time, the puppy will have learned a greater range of skills from mum and littermates and will have more independence.
-It should also have been wormed and started vaccinations.
+It should also have been dewormed and started vaccinations.
 Its immune system should be well developed.
-This all means that a puppy that leaves its mum at 12 weeks is likely to grow into a well-adjusted and healthier dog than if it left at eight weeks.
+This all means that a puppy that leaves its mum at 8-9 weeks is likely to grow into a well-adjusted and healthier dog than if it left at 4-5 weeks.